simpeg-research/Moshtaghian-et-al-2026-aem-nwt/README.md

 - Inverted resistivity sections
 - RMS misfit profiles
-- Depth of investigation (DOI) overlays
+- Depth of investigation (DOI) overlays and gradient-based permafrost base estimates
 - All results saved in `outputs/` as `.pkl` and `.png`

 Below is an example output from the fixed β inversion of AEM Line L150020, showing the resistivity model with a gradient-based estimate of the permafrost base (black contour) and the corresponding RMS misfit profile.